 The next step will be the reduction of fossil fuel consumption in equipment used to power specific processes in our power production, where we can’t use electricity.
 We will also identify technical solutions for energy exchange in our back-up generators.

 We will reduce the number of employee flights wherever possible and will encourage our employees to choose eco-friendly travel options to and from work.
-Flight emissions will be 30% less in 2030 than they were in 2008 and employee travel emissions (to and from work) will be 60% less than they are today.
+Flight emissions will be 30% less in 2030 than they were in 2018 and employee travel emissions (to and from work) will have decreased by 60%.
 Employee travel represents only a small percentage of our entire carbon footprint but we believe that our contribution counts.
 We must take part in this important societal shift by taking the initiative and playing an active part in the green transformation of transport in Iceland.

 We have been involved in land reclamation and re-forestation projects for decades.
 We are often required to compensate for land lost during the construction of our power stations and to cover poorly vegetated areas.
 We have recently placed an emphasis on the role of carbon sequestration in land reclamation and land quality to offset our carbon emissions.
 We will increase sequestration measures considerably in the coming years.
 We expect to reach the goal of 60,000 tonnes of CO2 equivalent by 2030, through increased land reclamation, wetland recovery and re-forestation.